Karaova [Black Valley] - Comlekci - Turkey

 The Haggis hunting season starts in Scotland on 30 November, more details here.

-The legs on the right side of the wild 'clockwise' Haggis are shorter than those on the left.
+The legs on the right side of the wild 'clockwise' Haggis are shorter than those on the left to facilitate running around mountains.